harpreetsinghdt/Unix-Commands/README.md

 ls -l
 ```

-> List all dirs in list format
+> List all files & dirs including the hidden one in list format

 ```
 ls -la